The LSAT Is Ending Remote Testing, But Not for Students Who Have Exceptional Need

 Extreme hardship that makes in‑person testing impossible

-This is where the policy becomes both more complicated and more important to
+This is where the policy becomes both more complicated and more important to understand.

-Remote testing is now an accommodation — not an option
+Remote Testing is Now an Accommodation — Not an Option

 That means:

-You must apply through LSAC’s accommodations process
+You must apply through LSAC’s accommodations process.

-You must provide documentation
+You must provide documentation.

-You must meet LSAC’s criteria
+You must meet LSAC’s criteria.

-You must submit on time
+You must submit on time.

+And you must make a compelling, well‑supported case.
 This is exactly what we do at Ginsburg Advanced.

 How Ginsburg Advanced Helps Students Navigate These Exceptions

-Our accommodations service exists for moments like this — when policy shifts create new barriers and students need expert guidance to secure the testing environment they require.
+Our accommodations service exists for moments like this—when policy shifts create new barriers and students need expert guidance to secure the testing environment they require.

-Determine whether you qualify for remote testing under the new rules
+Determine whether you qualify for remote testing under the new rules.

-Gather and organize the medical documentation LSAC requires
+Gather and organize the medical documentation LSAC requires.

-Draft a clear, persuasive Statement of Need
+Draft a clear, persuasive Statement of Need.

-Coordinate with your clinicians to ensure their letters meet LSAC’s standards
+Coordinate with your clinicians to ensure their letters meet LSAC’s standards.

-Submit your request on time and with the strongest possible evidence
+Submit your request on time and with the strongest possible evidence.

-Prepare backup plans for testing center availability
+Prepare backup plans for testing center availability.

-Build a study plan that mirrors your approved testing conditions
+Build a study plan that mirrors your approved testing conditions.

-We’ve helped students secure remote testing, private rooms, stop‑the‑clock breaks, scent‑free environments, and other specialized accommodations — even when the path wasn’t obvious.
+We’ve helped students secure remote testing, private rooms, stop‑the‑clock breaks, scent‑free environments, and other specialized accommodations—even when the path wasn’t obvious.

 What You Should Do Now